 Cleveland Browns: Myles Garrett, DE, Texas A&M

-As it stands now, the three candidates or the No. 1 pick in the 2017 NFL Draft are Myles Garrett, Jonathan Allen and Mitch Trubisky.
+I think we can say that this pick is now down to two candidates: Myles Garrett and Mitchell Trubisky.
 The Browns obviously need a quarterback, and I believe Trubisky is what Hue Jackson is looking for.
 Trubisky has his flaws, but he's very accurate and has a quick release.
 Jackson may envision Trubisky as his new Andy Dalton.

-However, Adam Schefter has reported that the Browns have an "astronomical grade" on Garrett, which is interesting.
+However, Garrett amazed at the combine, posting astronomical numbers at his size.
+The Browns were reportedly floored by the performance.
+This happened after Adam Schefter reported that the Browns have an "astronomical grade" on Garrett.
 Cleveland needs a pass-rusher as well, and Garrett would be an enormous upgrade.

 The question is, would the Browns take Garrett over Trubisky when they're desperate for a franchise quarterback?
 Well, there is precedent for this, as the Texans picked Jadeveon Clowney when they really needed a signal-caller in the 2014 NFL Draft.
 Houston simply had Clowney way above all the quarterbacks, and that could be the case with Cleveland and Garrett.
 Plus, there are NFL Free Agent Rumors that the Browns could target Tyrod Taylor.